CyberDataLab/level-of-trust-framework/README.md

 ### 🔍 DxCollector

-After running the DxAgent, it is required to launch DxCollector to observe health scores that DxAgent produces.
+After running the DxAgent, it is required to launch DxCollector to observe health scores.
 DxCollector is an interface that collects the DxAgent data and stores it in json/yaml files while sending it to Kafka to process the information.
+The DxCollector must be launched in another terminal.

-### DxCollector Commands
+### DxCollector -- Commands

+Note that both Kafka and JSON options can be activated at the same time.

 * `dxcollector [-h] [-f <json|yaml>] [-o <filename>] [--kafka]`
    * `filename` defaults to `datos_exporter.{json/yaml}`
    * `--kafka` enables kafka export.

-### DxCollector Important code
+### DxCollector -- Important code

+The following parameters should be configured on `intent-assurance/dxagent-master/agent/dxcollector.py`.
+This version deploys Kafka and GNMI server in local mode, but if you want to use an external Kafka Cluster, you will need to update the `KAFKA_BROKER` and `KAFKA_TOPIC` options.

 * `GNMI_SERVER:` gNMI address.
 * `GNMI_MODE:` Subscription mode: